-Developing a 360 view of all of your organization’s knowledge assets will ensure your organization gets the most from your information, data, and people, delivering a connected web of everything you need to perform.
+Developing an Enterprise 360 view of all of your organization’s knowledge assets will ensure your organization gets the most from your information, data, and people, delivering a connected web of everything you need to perform.

 More on What It Is